jl2922/hps/README.md

 # HPS

-A C++11 Serializer for High Performance Computing.
+A C++11 Serialization Library for Highly Structured Data.

 [![Build Status](https://travis-ci.org/jl2922/hps.svg?branch=master&style=flat)](https://travis-ci.org/jl2922/hps)

 ## Overview

-HPS is a header-only C++11 serialization library for serious high performance computing where we need to efficiently serialize and pass highly structured data over the network, write them to the file system, or compress them to reduce the memory consumption.
+HPS is a header-only C++11 library for serializing highly structured data, originally designed for serious high performance scientific computing where we need to efficiently serialize highly structured data to a sufficiently small and flat structure and pass them over the network, write them to the file system, or simply to compress them to reduce the memory consumption.

-It is designed to be extremely **easy to program** and **ultrafast** for serializing **common data structures in high performance computing**, and with some amount of human efforts, it can also achieve optimal speed for heterogeneous data and handle backward data compatibility.
+It has the **state of the art performance** in terms of both the speed and the size of the serialized messages.

+In addition, it requires the least amount of human efforts to use for use cases similar to high performance computing.
+There is **no need for separate schema files or special data structures**, HPS works on STL containers and user defined types directly just like Boost.
+Even extra compilation and linking of the library is not needed, HPS is a header-only library and all you need is `#include "path/to/hps.h"`.

+Note: HPS requires manual handling of data backward compatibility.

 ## Installation